What bills can be paid with a credit card?

 Sadly, not everything can be paid with a credit card — at least not without creative workarounds.
 Here are some monthly bills you probably won’t be able to put on plastic.

 Mortgage payments make up a huge chunk of most people’s monthly spending — a perfect opportunity to boost your rewards balance.

 Unfortunately, most mortgage servicers do not accept credit card payments.
 And if they do, you’re going to pay for it.
-You could always pay with your card using Plastiq, but the 2.5% fee will likely cancel out any rewards gained (unless you’re gunning for a big sign-up bonus).
+You could always pay with your card using a third-party service, but the fee will likely cancel out any rewards gained — unless you’re gunning for a big sign-up bonus.

 Similar to mortgage lenders, most auto lenders won’t accept cards for lease or finance payments.
 The workaround here would be to transfer your loan (or part of it) to a balance transfer card with a 0% introductory APR.